 Bullock was not the first traveler to Spanish America, but he played a key role in disseminating the work of those who preceded him.
 His most important precursor, whose work he repeatedly cites throughout his work, was the German naturalist Alexander von Humboldt, a figure of titanic energy whose travels and subsequent publications towered over all who followed.
 Humboldt journeyed through South America and Mexico between 1799-1804, trekking through the jungle, climbing volcanoes, collecting reams of data and trunk loads of specimens.
 In South America his interests were primarily geological and botanical, but in Mexico he also sought out pre-Columbian antiquities and publicized to European readers three large monoliths (including the famed calendar stone) that had been unearthed in Mexico City during street repairs in the 1790s.
 With his geological training, he also studied the country’s vast silver mines, which at the time were under the strict control of the Spanish crown.
 Humboldt’s publications, written in French, were issued in expensive large-format editions at prohibitive cost and were not widely available in English until after 1811.
 In that year John Black issued an English translation of Humboldt’s Essai politique sur le Royaume de la Nouvelle Espagne, and by 1814 this comprehensive work on Mexico, including information on its fabled mines, was in a second edition.
 In 1814 Helen Maria Williams also published her English translation of Humboldt’s Views of the Cordilleras.
 Thereafter, Humboldt’s work was more widely reviewed in the British press.

 With Humboldt’s work in mind, and news afoot that Britain would soon recognize Mexico’s independence, Bullock set off for his journey to Mexico, where he spent six months making observations and collecting everything he could, from minute hummingbirds (which he preserved) to large stone sculptures, from rare codices and painted books to various articles of natural history.
 Driven by curiosity, a valued scientific trait of the times (Benedict), he focused his energies on obtaining all that was rare, unusual, and curious.
 His habits of collecting reflected the origins of the museum itself, which began as cabinets of wonders or curiosities, the wunderkammeren of men who in the eighteenth-century were known as curiosi.
 Notable among the London curiosi was Sir Hans Sloane, who transformed his personal collection into the British Museum.
 Bullock competed directly with the museum by accentuating the populist appeal of exotic curiosities.
 He had sharpened his exhibitionary techniques in Liverpool, when he ran a successful museum that traded on the city’s maritime traffic.
-In mounting his show, “Ancient and Modern Mexico,” he made his most significant contribution to the development of trans-Atlantic cultural relations between Britain and Mexico, for in addition to displaying a wealth of rare antiquities and modern Mexican arts at the Egyptian Hall (Fig. 1), he also issued illustrated print catalogues of these exhibitions, which disseminated his ideas to a broad audience well beyond London.
+In mounting his show, “Ancient and Modern Mexico,” he made his most significant contribution to the development of trans-Atlantic cultural relations between Britain and Mexico, for in addition to displaying a wealth of rare antiquities and modern Mexican arts at the Egyptian Hall (Fig. 1) in Piccadilly, he also issued illustrated print catalogues of these exhibitions, which disseminated his ideas to a broad audience well beyond London.
 The shows themselves were covered extensively in the press and were well timed to play off the public’s exuberance for Mexican investments.
 Bullock capitalized on this fervor by evoking the wealth of the Mexican mines while also appealing to the public’s taste for exoticism by featuring objects associated with the pre-Hispanic past and particularly the fabled clash between Montezuma and the Spanish conquistadors.

 The success of Bullock’s scheme can be partly assessed by the role it played in the development of British collecting of Mesoamerican artifacts.
 At the time of his exhibit, the national collection—the British Museum—had no significant pre-Columbian holdings.
 Knowledge of the Aztecs and Maya was slender and often erroneous.
 Humboldt’s researches represented an advance, but their dissemination was hampered by the rarity and expense of the volumes themselves.
 In 1822 a work on Maya archaeology appeared in London, Antonio Del Rio’s Description of the Ruins of an Ancient City, but the drawings were fanciful and the text wildly inaccurate about basic matters of pre-Columbian history; it appears to have stirred interest only among a very small number of enthusiasts.
 Bullock’s exhibition, however, was something else entirely.
 He wisely let the objects speak for themselves, whether originals or the several plaster casts he also produced of objects left in Mexico, including the three famed monoliths imaged by Humboldt.
 Placed in an appealing and coherent museum frame, the objects conveyed the power and cultural sophistication of the cultures that produced them.
 After the show concluded, much of the collection was acquired by the British Museum, and thereafter the Trustees augmented the museum’s holdings steadily throughout the century until they became one of the most important pre-Hispanic collections in all Europe.
 Today, the museum’s Mexican Gallery, which opened in 1994, prominently features several items Bullock originally collected (McEwan 69-79).